-Nectarines and floral elderflower liqueur set the tone for this sparkling white sangria, devised by blogger Alanna Taylor-Tobin.
-The former pastry chef dips into boozy recipes with regular frequency at The Bojon Gourmet, and we’re especially enamored with this creative sangria riff.
-Look for more great recipes in her debut book Alternative Baker: Reinventing Dessert with Gluten-Free Grains and Flours, and over on her website.
+Nectarines and elderflower liqueur set a summery tone for this sparkling white sangria from Alanna Taylor-Tobin.
+The former pastry chef regularly dips into boozy recipes on her website, The Bojon Gourmet, and we especially love this twist on a summertime staple.
+Look for more great recipes in her book Alternative Baker: Reinventing Dessert with Gluten-Free Grains and Flours, and over on her website.

 2 Tbsp. mild honey